martinpaetzold/martinpaetzold/README.md

-### Hi there, I'm Martin 👋
+### Hi there, I'm Martin :v:

-I'm a (Junior) Full Stack Web Developer living in Cologne and recently graduated from spiced Academy.
+I'm a (Junior) Full Stack Web Developer living in Cologne and recently graduated from spiced Academy :nerd_face: